dojo/docs/dojo/toggleClass.rst

       dojo.toggleClass("someNode", "hovered");
   });

-It's recommend to use cls.toggle in dojo 1.7.
+It's recommended to use cls.toggle in dojo 1.7.

 .. code-block :: javascript